for Adult Patients

 During this period of time — as your food intake starts to stabilize — all those thoughts, feelings and worries that your eating disorder had subdued may come pouring out.
 Many of our patients tell us at this time, "I should be feeling better, not worse!"
 This phase can be overwhelming, unpleasant and disappointing.

 We want you to know that this is all OK.
 This is normal.
-It’s OK to struggle in treatment.
+It’s OK to struggle in eating disorder treatment.
 It’s OK to not know how you are going to get through this.
 Know that this initial distress is temporary and that you have a life worth living for.
 Stay committed to this work as we do our best to support you and help you recover.

 Facing the toughest days